tuan188/MGiGen/README.md

 ### 1.2.
 List template:

-Copy model text to clipboard then using command:
+Copy model to the pasteboard (clipboard) then use command:
 ```
-$ python it.py template -list <Scene_Name> [--section]
+$ igen template -list <Scene_Name> [--section] [--collection]
 ```

 *Option*:
---section: Display list item with header sections.
+--section: Display a list of items with header sections.
+--collection: Use UICollectionView instead of UITableView

 For example :

-Copy json text to clipboard:
+Copy the following text to the pasteboard:
 ```
 struct Product {
     let id: Int